 VI.
 STRUCTURE

 11. Voting executive officers will be elected annually to manage the organization and be responsible to its members.
+The executive officers are also the signing officers of the organization.
 The elected executive officer positions will consist of:

 President